Pixel2Coding/applicant-project/README.md

 Subjects tested:
 * MVC
-* Framework Exposure
+* Magento Exposure

-Using the framework of your choice, incorporate the abstract model into a simple application.
+Using Magento, incorporate the abstract model into a simple application.
+Feel free to rename the classes to make them work better within Magento.

 Application guidelines:
-* Must have a URL where a contact's information is visible—something like example.com/contact/view?id=[some_id]
+* Must have a URL where a contact's information is visible—something like example.com/contact/view/id/[some_id]
 * Must use the Contact model shown above to load the record.

 If you have extra time, feel free to add extra bits of polish.